Frodo45127/rpfm/README.md

 ***Rusted PackFile Manager*** (RPFM) is a... reimplementation in Rust and GTK3 of ***PackFile Manager*** (PFM), one of the best modding tools for Total War Games.

 # Status of the Project
-The latest released version can (only for TW:Warhammer 2 for now):
+The latest released version can (for TW:Warhammer I and II for now):
 - [x] ***Manipulate PackFiles*** (create, open and save).
 - [x] ***Manipulate PackedFiles*** (add, extract, rename, delete).
 - [x] ***Edit DB PackedFiles***.